 The end of a school year means crunch time.
-There are of course the term 4 assemblies, celebrations, and events, but that’s not all —schools are already looking to the first day of school in 2023, necessitating a load of back to school preparation.
+There are of course the term 4 assemblies, celebrations, and events, but that’s not all —schools are already looking to the first day of school in 2025, necessitating a load of back to school preparation.

-Especially for teachers that are new to the profession, preparing properly for the new year can bring a sense of control and confidence, allowing them to start the first term off on the right foot.
+Especially for teachers who are new to the profession, preparing properly for the new year can bring a sense of control and confidence, allowing them to start the first term off on the right foot.
 To that end, we’ve compiled a short teacher checklist for classroom organisation that we hope you find helpful!

 Back to School Classroom Organisation